26 Best Things to Do in Loreto

 9. Go Blue Whale Watching

-Spotting a blue whale is one of the most memorable things to do in Loreto.
+Spotting a blue whale in Loreto is one of the most memorable things to do in Loreto.
 The waters around the town, known as Loreto Bay National Park, contain 5 large islands which are home to lots of animals, including several endangered species.
 The bay offers protected waters for blue whales, who migrate here every year to feed, calve and mate.
 They can be found around the bay between January and March each year and are best seen on a blue whale watching tour.

 Loreto is one of the best places in Mexico for whale watching